HtmlGrapheas/HtmlGrapheas_old/README.md

-# HtmlGrapheas
-The repository is only for code distributing and issue tracking.
+HtmlGrapheas is a HTML text editor library.